 Article 2: Scope of Application

-The Framework Agreement applies to the cross-border movement of rolling stock and the cross-border railway transport of goods and/or people into, out of, or across the territory of one of the Contracting Parties.
+The Framework Agreement applies to the cross-border movement of rolling stock and the cross-border railway transport of goods and/or people into, out of, or across the territories of the Contracting Parties.

 Unless expressly stated otherwise, the Framework Agreement does not deal directly with trade and immigration matters.
 Consequently, and unless otherwise stated, it does not affect the right of the Contracting Parties to apply domestic laws and regulations to the import/export/transit of goods and entry/exit/transit of people.

-The Framework Agreement comprises the Main Text, Protocols, Annexes and Technical Arrangements as agreed, or shall be agreed, by the Contracting Parties through their competent authoritiesor or
+[The Framework Agreement applies to the Main Text, Protocols, Annexes and Technical Arrangements as agreed, or shall be agreed, by the Contracting Parties through their competent authorities] or [The Framework Agreement comprises the Main Text agreed among the Contracting Parties, as well as the Protocols, Annexes and Technical Arrangements, as shall be agreed by the Contracting Parties and/or their competent authorities, after signing of the Framework Agreement] or [The Framework Agreement comprises the Main Text, Protocols and Annexes, as agreed or shall be agreed by the Contracting Parties.
+The Framework Agreement applies also to the Technical Arrangements, which shall be agreed by the competent authorities of the Contracting Parties]

 The scope and procedures for the Protocols, Annexes and Technical Arrangements are laid out in the respective articles of the Main Text and/or in the Protocols, Annexes or Technical Arrangements.